Abul Hasnat (barrister)

 Abul Hasnat (c.
 1940 – 16 September 2022) was a Bangladeshi politician and lawyer.
-He was the founding member of the Bangladesh Nationalist Party standing committee.
+He was a founding member of the Bangladesh Nationalist Party standing committee.

+Early life and family

+Abul Hasnat was born in c.
+1940 to a Bengali family of Sardars in Lalbagh, Old Dhaka.
+His father, Ghani Sardar, was a former chairman of the Azimpur Union Committee.

 Political life

 Abul Hasnat served as the first mayor (elected by the commissioners) of Dhaka City Corporation during 1977–1982 and, again, in 1990.
-In the cabinet of Abdus Sattar, he served as the Minister of Housing and Public Works from 27 November 1981 to 10 May 1982.
+In the cabinet of Abdus Sattar, he served as the minister of housing and public works from 27 November 1981 to 10 May 1982.

-Hasnat joined the Jatiya Party in 1990.
+Abul Hasnat joined the Jatiya Party in 1990.
 He was elected to parliament from Dhaka-9 in 1990 in a by-election as a candidate of Jatiya Party.
-He served as Minister of Housing and Public Works in the cabinet of Hussein Mohammad Ershad from 20 October 1990 to 6 December 1990.
+He served as the minister of housing and public works in the cabinet of Hussein Mohammad Ershad from 20 October 1990 to 6 December 1990.

-Hasnat later rejoined the Bangladesh Nationalist Party and served as a member of the BNP's standing committee.
+Abul Hasnat later rejoined the Bangladesh Nationalist Party and served as a member of the BNP's standing committee.

+Death

+Abul Hasnat died at 5pm on 16 September 2022 in his own home in London, England.
+He was buried next to his father at the Azimpur Graveyard in Dhaka.